Ung-W/Limbus_Company-Manual_AP/README.md

 # Manual AP for Limbus Company

-Made by EchoingEito with the help of Evoker
+Designed by EchoingEito and developped by Evoker

 ## Goal